top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 bought in the last 3 years should be powerful enough.
 However, having a good CPU / lots of RAM makes it faster to run regression tests.

-If you do not have a laptop that meets these requirements, please post a note in the channel `help-laptops` and we will resolve the issue.
+If you do not have access to a laptop that meets these requirements, please post a note in the channel `help-laptops`.

 ### Can I use a virtual machine instead of dual booting? {#can-we-use-vm}